nikithakethireddy1996/apache_pig/README.md

 dump lowest_duration;
 ```

-## Apache -Pig Commands for implementing WordCount by Nikitha_Kethireddy :
+## Apache-Pig Commands for implementing WordCount by Nikitha_Kethireddy :
 Firstly, we need to save a text file containing the text for which we want to display the word count.
 We have saved a file called "wordcount.txt" on desktop containing the below information in it:
 ```
 Apache Pig is a high-level platform for creating programs that run on Apache Hadoop.